 2022 Photosymbiosis, solo show, ONCA Gallery, Brighton

-2022 Telling Pictures, a group exhibition bringing together photographic research and practice as part of the Brighton Photo Fringe, Edward Street, Brighton
+2022 Telling Pictures, group exhibition bringing together photographic research and practice as part of the Brighton Photo Fringe, Edward Street, Brighton

-2022 YEARBOOK, a group online exhibition by Shutterbug, showcasing the work of over 300 photographer’s from all over the world
+2022 YEARBOOK, group online exhibition by Shutterbug, showcasing the work of over 300 photographer’s from all over the world

-2021 Queer Constellations, a group exhibition exploring queer approaches, ways of seeing or experiencing rurality, to coincide with the play ‘The Stars Are Brighter Here’ dir.
-Timothy Allsop (as part of ‘Queer Rural Connections’), featuring work from PhD project ‘Photosymbiosis’ (then titled ‘Embarkment’), Museum of English Rural Life, Reading
+2021 Queer Constellations, group exhibition featuring work from PhD project ‘These Rooted Bodies’ (then titled ‘Embarkment’), Museum of English Rural Life, Reading

-2019 Homeland, a group exhibition and zine curated by Revolv Collective, featuring work from project 'Common Ground', Take Courage, London
+2019 Homeland, group exhibition and zine curated by Revolv Collective, featuring work from project 'Common Ground', Take Courage, London

-2019 Faking it, a group exhibition featuring work from 'The Dawn and the Downs' and 'Glitch[ed]' (collaboration with Bethan Clarke), to take place alongside 'Faking it' academic conference, University of Sussex, Brighton
+2019 Faking it, group exhibition featuring work from 'The Dawn and the Downs' and 'Glitch[ed]' (collaboration with Bethan Clarke), to take place alongside 'Faking it' academic conference, University of Sussex, Brighton

-2019 Fake | Make, a group exhibition curated by New Grounds, in partnership with the Artists Open House Festival, featuring work from 'The Dawn and the Downs' and 'Glitch[ed]' (collaboration with Bethan Clarke), The Old Market, Brighton
+2019 Fake | Make, group exhibition curated by New Grounds, in partnership with the Artists Open House Festival, featuring work from 'The Dawn and the Downs' and 'Glitch[ed]' (collaboration with Bethan Clarke), The Old Market, Brighton

-2019 Aesthetic Initialisms, a group exhibition curated by Charlotte Graham featuring work-in-progress from 'Glitch[ed]', collaboration with Bethan Clarke, ONCA Gallery & the University of Sussex, Brighton
+2019 Aesthetic Initialisms, group exhibition curated by Charlotte Graham featuring work-in-progress from 'Glitch[ed]', collaboration with Bethan Clarke, ONCA Gallery & the University of Sussex, Brighton

-2018 Brighton Photo Fringe '18, group exhibition as part of Ontic Collective, selected images from 'The Dawn and The Downs', Phoenix Gallery, Brighton,
+2018 Brighton Photo Fringe '18, group exhibition as part of Ontic Collective, selected images from 'The Dawn and The Downs', Phoenix Gallery, Brighton

-2018 One Year Revolv, a group exhibition organised by RevolvCollective, including the image 'Out to Ftena', Safehouse 1, London
+2018 One Year Revolv, group exhibition organised by RevolvCollective, including the image 'Out to Ftena', Safehouse 1, London

-2018 scapes, a group exhibition organised by trace, including images from the exhibition 'At Land and Sea', The Marlborough, Brighton
+2018 scapes, group exhibition organised by trace, including images from the exhibition 'At Land and Sea', The Marlborough, Brighton

 2018 Web feature and online (and in-print) publication of 'The Waves of an Afternoon' project, Untitled Collective Annual Issue